kexiZeroing/kexiZeroing.github.io/src/blog/react-19-and-nextjs-forms-are-both-changed.md

 }
 ```

+> For native HTML forms, `action` is the URL that processes the form submission. `<form action={formAction}>` where `formAction` is a JavaScript function is a React feature.
+It is a client-side form action, stays on the same page and doesn't navigate anywhere. `useActionState` is optional and primarily designed for handling pending states and return values from your form actions.

 The optimistic updater function is just for calculating what the UI should look like immediately.
-The server action (often wrapped in `useTransition`) does the actual work of making that change permanent.
+The server action does the actual work of making that change permanent.
 If the server action fails, the optimistic update gets thrown away and the UI reverts to the real state.
 If it succeeds, the optimistic state should match the new real state, so there's no visual change when they swap.

 ```js
 const [optimisticCategories, setOptimisticCategories] = useOptimistic(searchParams.getAll('category'))